Aliases for HTR1E Gene

 GeneCards Summary for HTR1E Gene

-HTR1E (5-Hydroxytryptamine (Serotonin) Receptor 1E, G Protein-Coupled) is a Protein Coding gene.
+HTR1E (5-Hydroxytryptamine Receptor 1E) is a Protein Coding gene.
 Diseases associated with HTR1E include attention deficit-hyperactivity disorder.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and serotonin binding.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot for HTR1E Gene